proservlab/payloader/README.md

 ## Disclaimer

 This project is intended for educational and research purposes only.
 Use responsibly and ensure you have proper authorization before deploying this framework.

+## Contributing

+Contributions and enhancements are welcome.
+Feel free to fork the repository and submit pull requests.

+## License

+This repository is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+See the `LICENSE` file for more details.